How to Create Reports with Power BI Service

 What is Microsoft Power BI?

-If you’re new to Power BI, check out this guide on Getting started with Power BI for a foundational overview.
+If you’re new to Power BI, check out our guide on Getting started with Power BI for a foundational overview.

 Getting Started with Power BI Reports

 This article covers how to build reports, import data, and build dashboards in Power BI service, a cloud-based solution.
-Although Power BI is aimed at users rather than report designers, it’s a valuable tool for project reporting.
+Although Power BI is designed for users rather than report designers, it’s a valuable tool for project reporting.

-We’ll also take a brief tour of Power BI Desktop, the primary authoring tool for Power BI reports.
-A full exploration of Power BI Desktop is beyond the scope of this article!
-As such, you’ll find additional training resources and videos listed at the end of the article if you’d like to learn more.
+We’ll also briefly look at Power BI Desktop, the primary authoring tool for Power BI reports.
+A full exploration of Power BI Desktop isn’t covered here, but you’ll find additional training resources and videos listed at the end of the article if you want to explore further.

 The examples in this article are based on Microsoft samples and project reports in the BrightWork Power BI Pack.